Software-defined storage: Software-defined storage industry

 interest in SDS rose after VMware acquired Nicira for over a billion dollars in 2012.

 Data storage vendors used various definitions for software-defined storage depending on their product-line.
 Storage Networking Industry Association (SNIA), a standards group, attempted a multi-vendor, negotiated definition with examples.

 The software-defined storage industry is projected to reach $86 billion by 2023.

+Building on the concept of VMware, esurfing cloud has launched a new software-defined storage product called HBlock.
+HBlock is a lightweight storage cluster controller that operates in user mode.
+It can be installed on any Linux operating system as a regular application without root access, and deployed alongside other applications on the server.
+HBlock integrates unused disk space across various servers to create high-performance and highly available virtual disks.
+These virtual disks can be mounted to local or other remote servers using the standard iSCSI protocol, revitalizing storage resources on-site without impacting existing operations or requiring additional hardware purchases.

 Characteristics

 Characteristics of software-defined storage may include the following features: